juanmiguelrl/breast-cancer-subtyping/README.md

 &emsp;command_for_gdc_client : The command for the gdc-client in case it can be called directly

 ### Slides downscale options in json (--d) (it requires openslide):
+This option allows to downscale WSI files into images wich weight less.
 dictionary called "downscale":
 Compulsory:
 &emsp;svsdirectory : The path to the directory with the slides to downscale